serengia/Serengia/README.md

 Software Engineer
 -----------------
-Full-stack Software Engineer with 6+ years of experience, specializing in MongoDB, Express, React & Node (MERN stack), with Next Js, yet also proficient in Ruby & Ruby on Rails.
+Full-stack Software Engineer with 6+ years of experience, specializing in MongoDB, Express, React & Node (MERN stack), with Next Js, yet also proficient in Ruby & Ruby on Rails and C & C++.
 After working as a developer for 3 years, I gained essential experience with which I founded my own Software Development Company (sawabox.com), that focused on offering software solutions for SMEs.
 This venture gave me hands-on experience in managing large software projects with diverse specifications, as well as working with customers and teams.

 In over half a decade working as a developer, I have built and shipped 100+ web apps and in the process mastered the entire Software Development Lifecycle (SDLC) from Needs Analysis, Project Planning, Prototyping, Coding, Testing, Deployment, and Maintenance/Continuous Integration.